MrTimonM/Haust-NFT-minter/README.md

 This Python script automates the creation of wallets on the Haust Testnet, funds them with a small amount of HAUST tokens, and mints NFTs for each wallet.
 The script uses the `web3.py` library to interact with the blockchain and includes retry logic for transactions to ensure reliability.

+## TTDL
+- Just import your private key in main.py lol

 ## Features

 - **Wallet Creation**: Generates a specified number of Ethereum-compatible wallets.